y-sakakihara/workshops/index.md

 ## Purpose

-In 2014, LIGO confirmed the existance of gravitational waves.
+In 2014, LIGO confirmed the existence of gravitational waves.
 Since then, gravitational waves became a useful tool to explore the early universe and even fundamental physics.
 A variety of the ways to detect gravitational waves are on-going and proposed, covering vast range of the gravitational wave frequency bands.

 One of the observable gravitational wave sources is a phase transition in the early universe, leading to bubbles and/or topological defects.
 Axion, one of the dark matter candidates, also predicts hybrid type topological defects.
 Therefore, now will be a high time to understand the basic properties of topological defects originating in the fundamental physics.
 Topological defects are also important in low energy physics such as superconducters.